 The Health Promotion Minor is designed to assist students in gaining a deeper understanding of health issues and their impact on overall quality of life.
 The multidisciplinary course options will provide a basis for personal and professional growth, emphasize positive lifestyle choices and explore global health/wellness concerns.

-Enrollment in the Health Promotion Minor is available to all freshmen, sophomores and juniors who are enrolled in bachelor degree programs at Michigan State University.
+Enrollment in the Health Promotion Minor is available to all students who are enrolled in bachelor degree programs at Michigan State University.
 Students may start enrolling in the classes at any time and required coursework does nothave to be completed prior to adding the minor to the academic record.

-TO ADD THE MINOR and ensure it appears on the transcript, please complete the Addition of Health Promotion Minor form.
+TO ADD THE MINOR and ensure it appears on the transcript, students should complete the Addition of Health Promotion Minor form.
 Once completed forms are approved, the minor will be posted

 to the student record.
 Students can check StuInfo to verify addition of